 (You're playing the C Major scale; and you are playing in second position.)

 Also: play only the white and black notes from the Diagram: that's the Chord.
 This will be "the Ⅰ Chord" of the C Major scale: it's a C Major chord.
-And when you're including the 7, it's the "Major 7" chord: C Major 7 — "CΔ7".
-But in full fact: when you play the notes of just the chord in sequence like this, you are actually playing the "arpeggio" — the notes of the chord are individually played in a progressive order.
+And when you're including the 7, then it's the "Major 7" chord: C Major 7 — "CΔ7".
+But in full fact: when you play the notes of the chord in sequence like this, you are actually playing the "arpeggio" — the notes of the chord are individually played in a progressive order.

 Before we begin the Introduction, we'd like to say something about our complete method.
 The method goes much deeper that what we cover in the introduction, which seems to cover only the seven position shapes.
 We're going to "go inside" and learn the musical components that build all of the shapes out; and we're also going to break the shapes down that way.
 Those musical components are going to give you the orientations for your playing: they are musical orientations, which do appear anywhere on the neck; all in and around simple shapes.

 So we've really added this primarily because the introduction may seem to focus on only the seven anchor shapes.
 We do want to clearly understand where the shapes come from.
 They only contain the notes that are already there on the fretboard; yet, all of the notes, in all of the chords and modes too — and so then, all of the musical figures as well.
 Your goal is to always understand that the shapes simply outline the notes on the fretboard.
-You should always understand the notes or the musical function that you're playing on the neck; and it's those notes that do happen to form some shape that way.
+You should always understand the notes or the musical function that you're playing on the neck; and it's those notes that do happen to form that shape that way.

 We don't intend to be repetitive when we reiterate that our goal is in finding the music on the fretboard, and not merely shapes.
 The charts show you the notes as they lie on the fretboard, and the musical orientations will be revealed in the shapes.

+We're going to expose a lot of "musical gravity" here; that will put a "Shape" into perspective as a real tool.
 Our complete method will then give you a perspective of moving back up through the introduction, from the "markers-out".
-We do expect that eventually becoming familiar with the pictured anchor Shapes is considered a valuable takeaway; and, the introduction is an important part of the complete method.
+We do expect that eventually becoming familiar with the pictured anchor Shapes is considered a valuable takeaway; and, this introduction is an important part of the complete method.
 Do note that we consider the material included only with the book, a higher value takeaway.

 Approach the diagrams from at least two perspectives: